 The Kentucky Horse Park Literacy Program thrives because of the support of its volunteers!

-Volunteers also help during the "Literacy Days" field trips to the Kentucky Horse Park.
-Volunteers will guide schools to stations, help with educational activities, and assist staff with lessons.
+Volunteers help during the "Literacy Days" field trips to the Kentucky Horse Park.
+Volunteers will interact with the students, guide schools to stations, introduce students to horses and help with educational activities.

 For more information about volunteering please contact Candace Rose, Volunteer & Outreach Manager at 859-259-4267.